MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/design-details-inventory-costing.md

 ---
 # Design Details: Inventory Costing
-This documentation provides detailed technical insight to the concepts and principles that are used within the Inventory Costing features in ADD INCLUDE<!--[!INCLUDE[nav_current_long](../../includes/nav_current_long_md.md)]-->.
+This documentation provides detailed technical insight to the concepts and principles that are used within the Inventory Costing features in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

  Inventory costing, also referred to as cost management, is concerned with recording and reporting business operating costs.